ben-hoeltgen/ben-hoeltgen.github.io/_pages/about.md

 ### Other

-Beyond my own research, I am also trying to help foster interdisciplinary collaboration (co-developing an [app](https://catalyst-app.org/)), enhance the visibility of female and non-binary scientists (co-organising [Soapbox Science Tübingen](https://soapboxsciencetuebingen.github.io/)), and generally make academia a more healthy place (as a [mental heath first aider](https://mhfainternational.org/), a 'confidant' contact person in the [Tübingen AI community](https://tappa-org.github.io/), and promoting [mental health](https://www.nature.com/articles/d41586-024-04240-1) awareness).
+In the service of science, I am also engaged in efforts to facilitate interdisciplinary collaboration (developing an [app](https://catalyst-app.org/)), increase the visibility of female and non-binary scientists (organising [Soapbox Science Tübingen](https://soapboxsciencetuebingen.github.io/)), and support well-being in academia (as a [mental health first aider](https://mhfainternational.org/), a 'confidant' contact person in the [Tübingen AI community](https://tappa-org.github.io/), and a promoter of [mental health](https://www.nature.com/articles/d41586-024-04240-1) awareness).

 Outside of work, I enjoy (among other things) literature, music, travelling (especially to visit friends), and all sorts of sports.